anamikajha/DataAnalysisUsingPython/MidTerm/readme.md

 3. Topic 3 contains words that are directly related to the core business of Enron like ”gas”, ”power” etc.
 4. Topic 4 also seems to be meeting-related but in a more casual tone and setting.

+- Once we have these list of words, the words extracted from the emails are matched against all 4 list and grouped into the respective categories.
+- Each word is written in 4 different csv files corresponding to each category with their year, month and count details
+- The count is then accumulated over months and year to plot meaningful data.

 ## Analysis:

 ![alt tag] (https://github.com/anamikajha/DataAnalysisUsingPython/blob/master/MidTerm/Extra%20Files/Monthly%20count%20of%20words.png)